Mario López Estrada

-Mario López Estrada (21 March 1938 – 20 March 2023) was Guatemala's first billionaire and a telecommunications businessman.
+Mario López Estrada (21 March 1938 – 20 March 2023) was a Guatemalan telecommunications businessman and billionaire.
 He was the president and main shareholder of Tigo Guatemala.

 Biography

-Mario López studied Civil Engineering in Guatemala's San Carlos University.
-He supposedly started his professional career working as a public employee in Municipalidad de Guatemala (Guatemala City Hall) and Central Government.
+López Estrada studied Civil Engineering at Guatemala's San Carlos University.
+He started his professional career working as a public employee in Municipalidad de Guatemala (Guatemala City Hall) and Central Government.
 He then became an entrepreneur in the construction of roads across Guatemala and later housing projects.
 In 1972, he founded Constructora Maya, an independent construction company.

-From 1986 to 1991, he worked as Ministro de Comunicaciones, Infraestructura y Vivienda (Minister for Communications, Infrastructure and Housing) during the first democratic government in Guatemala, with ex-president Vinicio Cerezo.
+From 1986 to 1991, he worked as Minister for Communications, Infrastructure and Housing during the government of President Vinicio Cerezo.
 In 1993, he acquired a share of Comunicaciones Celulares, the state-owned, monopolistic telecommunications company that was about to be privatized.
 His participation in Comcel grew to 45% through successive share purchases.
 Comcel became the country's largest mobile phone service provider and was renamed Tigo Guatemala.
-In 2021, Millicom purchased López Estrada's 45% stake in Tigo for $2.2 billion.
+In 2021, Millicom purchased López Estrada's 45% stake in Tigo for US$2.2 billion.

 In 2015, he became a billionaire, according to Forbes.
-Mario Lopez Estrada is also the founder and President of the Board of Directors of Tigo Foundation.
+López Estrada was also the founder and President of the Board of Directors of Tigo Foundation.
 According to its website, Tigo Foundation is dedicated to support children in Guatemala with healthcare, education and sports.
 Their website also cites that from its foundation in 2009 to 2017, 250 schools have been built in the rural areas in Guatemala.

-He is also a minority stakeholder in the local newspaper Prensa Libre.
+López Estrada was also a minority stakeholder in the local newspaper Prensa Libre.